butkej/dotfiles/README.md

     - [Dracula Theme](https://draculatheme.com)
 ---
 ## Installation
-To use this dotfiles repository simply clone it with:
+To use this dotfiles repository simply clone it into your home directory with:
 ```
 $ git clone https://github.com/butkej/dotfiles.git
 ```